 - Student Conduct Hearing Board: Consists of three individuals, including two faculty or staff members and one student.
 The chairperson of the Student Conduct Board is a staff/ faculty member.
 The Student Conduct Hearing Board is charged with the responsibility of resolving alleged violations of student conduct through a formal hearing process and to assign sanctions, if appropriate

 - Student Conduct Officer: A university faculty or staff member charged with the responsibility of resolving alleged violations of student conduct.
-Student conduct officers can include, but are not limited to, the Dean of Students, assistant Dean of Students, graduate student for student conduct, Student Conduct Board members, Director of Residence Life, Associate Director of Residence Life, Area Directors of Residence Life, Graduate Hall Directors, and others designated by the Dean of Students.
+Student conduct officers can include, but are not limited to, the Coordinator for Student Conduct, graduate student for student conduct, Student Conduct Board members, Director of Residence Life, Associate Director of Residence Life, Area Directors of Residence Life, Graduate Hall Directors, and others designated by the Coordinator for Student Conduct.

 - University Representative: A university faculty or staff member that presents information related to an allegation of policy violation on behalf of the university.